Quality Electronics for Wildlife,

-VHF Antennas
+VHF Receiving Antennas (RA)

 To assure performance, all Telonics antennas are assembled, tuned, and tested for the specified center frequency, bandwidth and VSWR characteristics prior to shipment.
+Telonics antennas are made to the user's specifications and are therefore not returnable, except for manufacturers defect.

 Models